ankit0183/3nk17/_posts/HTB/2018-12-01-htb-writeup-hawk.md

 ### Summary
 ------------------
-- The server is running an FTP server, a Drupal website and an H2 database (which is not accessible remotely)
+- The `server` is running an `FTP server`, a Drupal website and an H2 database (which is not accessible remotely)
 - There is an OpenSSL encrypted file on the publicly accessible FTP server
 - We can bruteforce the key using a bash script and the openssl command
 - The file contains the password for the Drupal admin account